junesjukim/junesjukim.github.io/_projects/Real-time_replanning_with_Meanflow_DTAMP.md

 #### **5.2 Topological Density for Policy Reachability**

-Insight: The success of hierarchical planning heavily depends on the "reachability" between sub-goals.
-Sparse milestones create "blind spots" where the low-level policy fails to find a feasible path to the next target.
+Insight: The success of hierarchical planning heavily depends on the reachability between sub-goals.
+Sparse milestones create blind spots where the low-level policy fails to find a feasible path to the next target.

 Contribution: I identified that milestone density is a critical factor for complex manipulation.
 By optimizing the target interval to generate denser milestones, I ensured that consecutive sub-goals remain within the local policy's reach, significantly improving task success rates.